open-ephys-plugins/crossing-detector/README.md

 ![crossing-detector-screenshot](Resources/crossing-detector.png)

 Emits a TTL event when a continuous channel crosses a specified threshold level.
-Each Crossing Detector can only process one input channel at a time, but multiple plugins can be placed in series to trigger on as many channels as desired.
+Each Crossing Detector can only process one input channel at a time, but multiple detectors can be placed in series to trigger on as many channels as desired.

 ## Installation